GroupProject2020/Ovito/doc/python/introduction/rendering.rst

     >>> cell.display.enabled = False         # This hides the simulation cell

-The visual display of particles is controlled by a :py:class:`~ovito.vis.ParticleDisplay` object, which is attached to the position :py:class:`~ovito.data.ParticleProperty`.
+The visual display of particles is controlled by a :py:class:`~ovito.vis.ParticleVis` object, which is attached to the position :py:class:`~ovito.data.ParticleProperty`.
 For example, to display cubic particles, we would write::